imagekitio/docs-keep-a-changelog/api-reference/media-api/delete-files-bulk.md

 {% endswagger-parameter %}

 {% swagger-parameter in="body" name="fileIds" type="array" %}
-Each value should be a unique fileId of the uploaded file. `fileId` is returned in list files API and upload API.
+Each value should be a unique fileId of current version of the uploaded file. `fileId` is returned in list files API and upload API.
 {% endswagger-parameter %}

 {% swagger-response status="200" description="On success, a 200 is returned along with the array of fileIds which are successfully deleted." %}